steppp/YAEOS/DOCS_DESIGN_CHOICES.md

-% Documentation and design choices for Yaeos
+% Documentation and design choices for YAEOS
 % Andrea Berlingieri;Stefano Andriolo;Federico Rachelli;Igor Ershov
 % A.A.
 2017/2018